Entryism: China

-During the Northern Expedition in China, the Chinese Communist Party joined the party of the Nationalist Party of China (Kuomintang) for a time (1923–1927), creating the First United Front, but one of the Communists' ideas behind doing so was the possibility of eventually gaining a majority in the Nationalist Party and shaping its policies.
+During the Northern Expedition in China, the Chinese Communist Party (CCP) joined the party of the Nationalist Party of China (Kuomintang) for a time (1923–1927), creating the First United Front, but one of the CCP's ideas behind doing so was the possibility of eventually gaining a majority in the Nationalist Party and shaping its policies.
 Eventually, the situation degraded, the Nationalists expelled the Communists from their party, and the Chinese Civil War began.
-The war was paused for a time (1936–1945) to allow for a Second United Front during the Chinese resistance to Japanese imperial rule.
-However, the civil war resumed again and remained active until 1950, after the Communists had won.
+The war was paused for a time (1936–1945) to allow for a Second United Front during the Second Sino-Japanese War.
+However, the civil war resumed again and remained active until 1950, after the CCP had won.

 Germany

-Similarly to this party, the GDR branch of the Communist Party of Germany/Marxists–Leninists was infiltrated by the Stasi.
+In 1967 West German student movement leader Rudi Dutschke coined the slogan "long march through the institutions" as a way to bring about fundamental change in West German society.
+As a conservative, government-supporting kind of entryism, the GDR branch of the Communist Party of Germany/Marxists–Leninists was infiltrated by the Stasi.
 In some of the cells there were more IMs than real members.

-Netherlands

-The Marxist–Leninist Party of the Netherlands was a fake pro-China communist party in the Netherlands set up by the Dutch secret services, the BVD, to develop contacts with the Chinese government for espionage purposes.
-It existed from 1968 to the early 1990s.